Zombie movies have a pretty elusive fan base. These "undead beings" were only known via folklore and voodoo stories.

 Ralph Ineson, Mia Goth, Oscar Isaac

-The iconic lines, “He’s alive!
+The chilling declaration, "He’s alive!
 HE’S ALIVE!
-HE’S ALIVE!” is enough to send shivers down your spine.
+HE’S ALIVE!" remains one of the most unforgettable moments in cinematic history, guaranteed to send a shudder down your spine.